-Management use the sensitivity analyses to assess a range of potential single factor standalone impacts of differing levels of severity on the capital and liquidity positions of the Company and to ensure that the Company has a sufficient range of plausible management actions that could be executed in a timely manner to mitigate the potential impacts.
+Management use sensitivity analyses to assess a range of single factor standalone impacts of differing levels of severity on the capital and liquidity positions of the Company and to ensure that the Company has a sufficient range of plausible management actions that could be executed in a timely manner to mitigate the potential impacts.

-The SCR is the primary basis used by the Company to measure and assess its risks.
 The sensitivity analysis performed by the Company includes consideration of the sensitivity of its SII cover ratio, determined according to SII Regulations, to a range of economic assumptions.